RECreemers/Final-for-CS5001/README.md

 I think I need to drill down more on organization of the files and breaking things down.
 I was frusterated for multiple hours in making my game because I kept accidentally breaking flow and I couldn't figure out why, and it actively stopped me from adding in a few featurs I really wanted to complete.
 And if I want to keep building cute things, I NEED to be able to keep the pipeline organized.
 It would also be extremely useful to find out more ways you SHOULD NOT impliment certain code to make it work.

 My key takeaways is that I need to drill the basics more in general if I want to be creative with programming, and I'm confident that the next semester and summer will provide that for me.
 It also became very clear to me how I'm playing with a very small toolbox in python right now, and am excited to see what other things the program will allow me to do in the future.
-Lastly, I'm happy to be able to start to read and sift through code so I can learn some other programming languages, as I've had my eye on Godot for the last few months.
+Lastly, I'm happy to be able to start to read and sift through code so I can learn some other programming languages in a bit.